What is body image?

 - being proud of things in yourself that aren’t related to appearance

-- accepting and valuing people no matter how they look, and not commenting on how people look.
+- accepting and valuing people for what they do, and not commenting on how people look.

 Sometimes unhelpful body attitudes can show up in subtle comments and messages without us really being aware of it.
 For example, we might see a friend and say something like, ‘You look great – you’ve lost so much weight!’
 Comments like these can add up and influence the way children feel about their bodies.